DotTech/HTML5-Raycaster/readme.txt

           Textures now always stretch in height to fit the wall and repeat over the width.
 (0.9)   - Elevatated area support added (floor rendering not implemented)
-        - Demo levels added and level switch implemented
+        - Demo levels added and level switch implemented (0.9.1) - Slight performance tweak.
+        - Added resolution switch with 320x240 option (since 640x480 is quite slow at this point).